scottskidmore/projects/README.md

 # projects
-Repo for Projects I have or am working on.
+This Repo will hold future projects that I would like to share with recruiters or my employer.